seikanz/GettingAndCleaningData/CodeBook.md

 # CodeBook

-This codebook describes the variables, the data, and any transformations or work that you performed to clean up the data.
+This codebook describes the variables, the data, and any transformations or work that I performed to clean up the data.

+## The Data

 The original data:
 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip